 It doesn’t come ready ‘out of the box’.
-In fact, most of the time it’s plain old broken.
+Most of the time it’s plain old broken.

-That’s not the fault of Google; it’s mainly down to those pesky bots which distort your data.
+That’s not the fault of Google; it’s mainly down to those pesky bots distorting your data.

 Here’s the thing: Bounce rate is one of the metrics that most people know and understand.
 The % of website visitors who land on a page and then leave the website – without visiting any other pages.